lithium-powered/CS162_group/doc/project3.md

 of the new file.

 ### Synchronization:
 We make sure to lock operations per directory, so that adding or removing from a directory requires the inode lock for that directory.
+Each directory will have its own inode lock.

 ### Rationale:
 We need to parse the file name to get the right directory.
 It makes sense that only one thread can access a directory at a time to prevent conflicts.
 However, multiple threads should be allowed to access multiple directories.
 We also need to account for local paths to file system calls, which we do by using the current directory as the start of our search.